benayat/face-triplets-with-pgvector/README.md

 ## running instructions
 - First, run the LoadArrowFileRunner to load the entities to the pgvector database.
 - Then, run the CreateAndSaveTripletsRunner to create the triplets and save them to the pgvector database.

+## todo:
+- upload the resulting db to huggingface.